Fed up with Facebook, U.S. fund managers look for alternatives

 Facebook’s “most recent guidance really substantiated the margin contraction that we had started to worry about, and when we looked at the price and our future growth expectations they didn’t match up with what the market was forecasting,” he said.

-Woodard said his firm has added positions in software developer EPam Systems Inc (EPAM.N) and global beverage company PepsiCo, and has been adding to its position in Amazon.com Inc (AMZN.O) on dips.
+Woodard said his firm has added positions in software developer EPam Systems Inc and global beverage company PepsiCo, and has been adding to its position in Amazon.com Inc on dips.

 While Facebook is now trading at a more compelling valuation following the steep declines in its share price, questions about its ability to maintain and accelerate its growth rate may leave Facebook in a no-man’s land between a growth stock that appeals to investors focused on rapid expansion and a value stock that appeals to investors looking for companies that trade at a discount or offer attractive dividends.